ZuhRa-HashiMi/budget_app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Recipe-app] <a name="about-project"></a>
+# 📖 [Budget-app] <a name="about-project"></a>

-The **Recipe app** keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app allows you to make them public so anyone can access them.
+**Budget app** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 ## 🛠 Built With <a name="built-with"></a>